 If your application is not successful

-First of all, don’t panic if your application has not been successful – London is bursting with accommodation and we are here to help you find somewhere suitable.
+First of all, don’t panic if your application has not been successful – The University of Westminster Student Accommodation team will be very happy to help you find somewhere suitable for you to live while studying.

 You have a number of options, from staying at one of our partner halls to finding your own, private housing.
 We run workshops and other activities to help you find a place, and maintain a housing list with a range of properties.
 Visit our Private rented accommodation page for details of these.